-Cold emails don’t have to be terrible.
+Cold email marketing don’t have to be terrible.
 In fact, I would argue that personalized videos are enabling cold emails to become more like an elevator pitch made at a busy conference.
 Video maybe even better than real life because you can always reshoot a video if you say something weird by accident.
-Need help?
-Call us today!

 Email is the primary means of outreach for companies prospecting for new business: 61% of business prospects make their first contact via email, and 81% of marketers list email as a key driver of customer acquisition.
 This is relevant to any and all types of businesses, including video streaming businesses.